MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * add titles 'under construction' to other pages
   * be able to delete account

   * signing up / signing in - deleting an input shouldn't give you an error message